mob8607/container-queries/presentation/container-queries/slides.md

 # Container

-- Finding container query the nearest ancestor
+- Container query looks for the nearest ancestor
-- container can have a name (or multiple)
+- Container can have a name (or multiple)
-- range syntax for container queries (and media queries now)
+- Range syntax for container queries (now also for media queries)

 ```css